 --An openness to work with, not against, the antagonisms inherent to collaboration is helpful - meaning, draw out the differences and disagreements and work productively with them through the art of listening and regular feedback sessions.

---Putting into practice the notion of "de-territorialization of knowledge and expertise" (2) - in my own words, this means dismantling the notion of ownership, competition and/or ego that has traditionally been utilized in project implementation
+--Putting into practice the notion of "deterritorialization of knowledge and expertise".
+(2) In my own words, this means dismantling the notion of ownership, competition and/or ego that has traditionally been utilized in design project implementation.

---Integrating methodologies for discussion in different forms mattered: regular meetings, shared writings, open critique on progress, events encouraging discussion, and "a protected time and space where relations of trust, shared learning, debate and reflection" can prosper.
-(1)
+--Integrating methodologies for discussion in different forms matters: regular meetings, shared writings, open critique on progress, events encouraging discussion, and "a protected time and space where relations of trust, shared learning, debate and reflection"

 -- Communication and a shared purpose is crucial.